On this page...

 The State Board of Education adopted minimal revisions to the Iowa literacy standards, which underwent a formal review process.
 Recommendations by the Literacy Standards Review Team provide clarity and eliminate redundancy within the current standards.

-Find resources in the areas of ELA/literacy instruction, assessment, and professional development that support all students in meeting Iowa academic standards.
+Resources in ELA/literacy instruction, assessment and professional development that support students in meeting Iowa academic standards.

 Provides guidance for literacy instruction in schools by conducting research in practical settings to evaluate the effectiveness of literacy practices.